brimworks/json5.java/README.md

 # Performance Note

 I have a fork of the [java-json-benchmark](https://github.com/brimworks/java-json-benchmark) that adds support for Deserializing JSON with this library.
 Currently, this library is about 20x SLOWER than using Jackson.
-I'm investigating ways to improve the performance.
-Initial profiling reveals that a little over 10% of the time is spent in `Ragel.appendStringBufferUTF8()` which performs UTF-8 transcoding.
+I'm investigating ways to improve the performance, but that may come with API changes.
+Specifically, when profiling, `JSON5Parser` has an annonymous inner class that implements `JSON5Lexer.Visitor` and the various methods called consume 50% of the processing time!
+My theory is that constructing all the lambdas necessary to implement the visitor/builder pattern is a major contributor to this slow speed.
+Therefore I'd like to change the code to use a more traditional reader/builder pattern.

-# JSON5 Library
+# JSON5 Library (using visitor pattern, SLOW!)

 ```java
 // Create a parser instance: